-One of our favorite things to do while at the Disney World parks is get our picture taken with various characters.
+One of our favorite things to do while at the Disney World parks is get our pictures taken with various characters.
 While you will find characters roaming around various locations of the parks, there are some Disney World characters that have designated areas where you should be able to easily spot them.

 Where to Meet Disney World Characters